 Jack Carter did not hear her answer—or rather chose to ignore it—because once again, he looked down at his paper and then back at her.
 “How old are you exactly?” he asked.

 “You don’t look twenty-five,” he said more to himself than to her.

 “A lot of people say that,” she replied.
 “What spot are you talking about, Mr. Carter?”

 “Ms. Grey,” he stood up and started to pace behind his chair.
 “Do you watch the show The Bachelor?”

 “It’s not exactly a game show,” he corrected.
 “It’s reality TV.”

-“And now we’re in short of one girl to complete the twenty-five.”
-Julianne got a strong feeling where their conversation was heading and she was ready with an answer: NO. “And then, just minutes after I received that disappointing news, I got a call from one of my script writers from the TV Series Living Life, which I will be directing next season, telling me that she will quit when her baby comes out to be a full-time mom.”
+“And now we’re short of one girl to complete the twenty-five.”
+Julianne got a strong feeling where their conversation was heading and she was ready with an answer: NO. “And then, just minutes after I received that disappointing news, I got a call from one of my script writers from the TV series Living Life, which I will be directing next season, telling me that she will quit once her baby comes out.
+She said she wants to be a full-time mom.”

-Julianne tried to hold out her ready answer for a moment after hearing that last part.
+Julianne tried to hold out her ready-made answer for a moment after hearing that last part.
 She did not say a word and let Jack Carter continue his speech.